(615) 377-1199

 Music Can Help Save Lives

-• During CPR, you should push on the chest at a rate of 100 to 120 compressions per minute.
+• During cardiopulmonary resuscitation (CPR), you should push on the chest at a rate of 100 to 120 compressions per minute.

 • The beat of Stayin' Alive is a perfect match for this.